Spectral analysis of spin noise in an optically spin-polarized stochastic Bloch equation driven by noisy magnetic fields: Theory

 In equation \eqref{eq:totalpower}, the contribution of $\Gamma_{yy}$ to the total power is larger than that of $\Gamma_{xx}$.
-We note that the more widespread Langevin equation approach, which can be justified by approximating $S_z$ to be a constant in the case of transversal noise inputs, could not predict any difference between the contributions of $\Gamma_{xx}$ and $\Gamma_{yy}$.
-Our result agrees with physical intuitions; for example, an $x$-directional noise tilts the Larmor precession axis slightly along the $x$-axis, so that the precessions projected on the $xy$-plane will be somewhat be compressed along the $x$-axis, leading to smaller $S_x$ magnitude compared to the case of a $y$-directional noise input.
-Moreover, if the Larmor frequency $\omega$ gets larger and larger, discrimination between the $x$ and $y$ directions will be gradually blurred so that the discrepancy becomes negligible for $\omega \gg \Gamma_2$.
+Our result agrees with physical intuition; for example, an $x$-directional noise tilts the Larmor precession axis slightly along the $x$-axis, so that the precessions projected on the $xy$-plane will be somewhat compressed along the $x$-axis, leading to smaller $S_x$ magnitude compared to the case of a $y$-directional noise input.
+Moreover, as the Larmor frequency $\omega$ grows larger, discrimination between the $x$ and $y$ directions will be gradually blurred, so that the discrepancy becomes negligible for $\omega \gg \Gamma_2$.